Best Crab Rangoon Recipe (Cheese Wonton) | 炸蟹角

 Crab Rangoon, aka, Crab Ragu, Cheese wonton or Chinese cheese puff, is a famous American Chinese appetizer where golden crispy outer wonton shell meets the addictive creamy cheese filling.

 I first learned about crab rangoon when I was at a local Chinese takeout restaurant, where I worked as a part-time helper on Fridays after high school.
-Prior to working at this restaurant, I had very limited knowledge in American Chinese because Chinese takeout was rarely on my family’s dining table.
+Prior to working at this restaurant, I had very limited knowledge in American Chinese food because Chinese takeout was rarely on my family’s dining table.
 So after I fried a dozen orders of crab rangoons on my first day at job, I was so curious that I had to try one of these cheese-filled wontons.
 I was instantly hooked and couldn’t stop eating it from the deep fryer basket until the owner started to stare at me…

 Although I have grown up appreciating authentic Chinese food more, I have remained a fan of these comfort appetizer wontons.
 They are a must try for me whenever I go to a Chinese buffet restaurant.